levkk/rwf/examples/rest/README.md

 ### `RestController`

-The `RestController` parses incoming requests and splits them based on the path and the request method to one of the 5 RESTful methods:
+The `RestController` handles incoming requests and routes them based on the path and the request method to one of the six RESTful methods:

 - `list` resources
 - `get` a resource
+- `create` a resource
 - `update` a resource
 - `patch` a resource
 - `delete` a resource